YOU ARE WORKING SO HARD AND ACHIEVING SO MUCH

 Also, as an additional educational benefit, Delegates may attend two, or all three, of the Congresses at no additional cost.

-Qualified students may also be identified through other means such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, program Alumni, and in-classroom surveys, and as a result of their participation with College Board’s Student Search Service®.
+Qualified students may also be identified through other means such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, program Alumni, in-classroom surveys, and as a result of their participation with College Board’s Student Search Service®.

 After passing the open book exam to demonstrate attendance at the Congress of Future Medical Leaders, and upon verification of your 3.5 or above GPA, you will receive the Congress of Future Medical Leaders Award of Excellence.
 The Award is earned by attending both days of the Congress, participating in activities, and exhibiting leadership in and dedication to the medical profession.